eira-fransham/octahack-rs/README.md

 # Octahack

 An embeddable, precise and efficient modular music (or anything else you want) system.
 As the WIP name implies, it's heavily inspired by Elektron's Octatrack, a ridiculously efficient hardware sampler/music workstation.
 This library is designed quite differently, however.
 Essentially it's a digital modular rack, but designed to be usable in a performance setting.
+If I had to describe it in a single sentence I'd say that it's basically somewhere between Vim-for-PureData livecoding environment and an Elektron hardware instrument.
 The north star for this is to be efficient enough for a performer to be able to start from a completely blank slate and play an entire live set.

 It's designed to be compiled as an OS for a Raspberry Pi-based piece of performance hardware, and as that side of it progresses I'll add updates to the readme.
-If I had to describe it in a single sentence I'd say that it's basically somewhere between a PureData livecoding environment and an Elektron hardware instrument.

 This readme is basically just a way for me to get all my thoughts out and organised, so it might get out-of-date as the project evolves, but it will give a pretty decent overview of what I'm aiming for here.